yaeloss/yaelat.github.io/about.md

 Since 2011, I’ve been a member of the Society of Professional Journalists and I studied Political Science and History at Concordia University in Montréal and the University of Vienna.
 I received a Master’s Degree in Philosophy, Politics, Economics at CEVRO in Prague, Czech Republic.

-Je suis né au Québec, raised in the American south, and spend most of my days in Central Europe.
+Je suis né au Québec, raised in the American south, and spend most of my days in Central Europe and Washington, D.C.

 Read my articles over on <a href="https://yael.ca">Yael.ca</a>.